Particular/docs.particular.net/persistence/mongodb/index.md

 snippet: MongoDBHandlerSharedTransaction

+> [!WARNING]
-WARN: In order to participate in the shared transaction the MongoDB session must be passed into collection API calls as demonstrated above.
+> In order to participate in the shared transaction the MongoDB session must be passed into collection API calls as demonstrated above.

 The shared session can also be accessed via dependency injection using the `IMongoSynchronizedStorageSession` interface:

 snippet: MongoDBSharedTransactionDI

+> [!WARNING]
-WARN: In order to participate in the shared transaction, the MongoDB session must be passed into collection API calls as demonstrated above.
+> In order to participate in the shared transaction, the MongoDB session must be passed into collection API calls as demonstrated above.

+> [!NOTE]
-NOTE: The `IMongoSynchronizedStorageSession` lifetime is scoped to the message processing pipeline.
+> The `IMongoSynchronizedStorageSession` lifetime is scoped to the message processing pipeline.
 Do not resolve the shared session into dependencies with a _Singleton_ lifetime.

 #### Testing